A mother holding her baby - You are the best, Mom!

 Associated Press Stylebook

-There seems to be a sort of a debate on this issue, and people seem to be divided but some argue that w in white should also be capitalized for the same reasons.
-As the example below demonstrates, for example, the CNN are doing it in their reporting.
+There seems to be a debate on this issue, and people seem to be divided.
+Some argue that w in white should also be capitalized for the same reasons.
+As the example below demonstrates, CNN is doing it in its reporting.

 “Kim Potter, the former Minnesota police officer who mistook her firearm for her Taser and fatally shot Daunte Wright, a 20-year-old Black man, during a traffic stop in April.
 Earlier Monday, the prosecution and defense laid out their closing arguments in the case, in which Potter, who is White, faces charges of first-degree and second-degree manslaughter.”

 Kim Potter’s fatal Taser mix-up was a ‘colossal screwup,’ prosecution says.
-The defense says a mistake is not a crime
+The defense says a mistake is not a crime, CNN

 Here is what the Associated Press says about it: